aditya-shriwastava/cartpole/README.md

     * Pole angel: 0.0
     * Cart velocity: 0.0
     * Pole angular velocity: 0.0
-5. World model: Assume not known
+5. World model: Assume not known in all the cases except MPC

 ## Controls to implement
 * [x] PID (Simplest Control, Just works in many cases)